 The Real Cost of Solar Farms: Not Just Financial

-Sensible Solutions: Diversified Energy and Small-Scale Solar
+Alternative Solutions: Diversified Energy and Small-Scale Solar

 To achieve true energy security and efficiency, the UK should focus on a diversified energy mix that takes into account our geographical and climatic realities.
 Solar farms, with their inefficiency and land-use problems, should be relegated to a supporting role at best, not the centrepiece of a Net Zero policy driven more by radical ideology than practicality.